-Vitamin C is also needed to produce important neurotransmitters such as dopamine, serotonin, and norepinephrine.
-These neurotransmitters are important regulators of your mood, so without Vitamin C to produce these important neurotransmitters, your mood may suffer.
+Vitamin C is also needed to produce important neurotransmitters, such as dopamine, serotonin, and norepinephrine.
+These neurotransmitters are important regulators of your mood, so without Vitamin C to produce these them, your mood may suffer.

-Food Rich in Vitamin C: BroccolI, citrus fruits, bell peppers, watermelon, spinach
+Foods Rich in Vitamin C: Broccoli, citrus fruits, bell peppers, watermelon, spinach

 8. Vitamin D

-The “sunshine” vitamin is arguably one of the most important vitamins that many people miss out on.
-Vitamin D is usually associated with bone health and heart health but it’s been shown in research that Vitamin D may play a critical role in your brain performance.
-Several studies have shown that low levels of vitamin D can impair cognitive function and performance.
+The “sunshine” vitamin is arguably one of the most important brain vitamins that many people miss out on.
+Vitamin D is usually associated with bone health and reduced risk of heart disease, but it’s been shown in research that Vitamin D may play a critical role in your brain performance.
+Several studies have shown that low levels of Vitamin D can impair cognitive function and performance.

-Food Rich in Vitamin D: Natural sunlight or find a Vitamin D supplement.
+Foods Rich in Vitamin D: Natural sunlight, or find a Vitamin D dietary supplement

 9. Vitamin E